rxcle/rxindi-support/readme.md

 In this example, _HasFirstName_, _FirstName_ and _LastName_ are XPath queries (the path to an element) for the data source document that is to be used

 ## More info
-- Read the [full user manual](help.md), which is also included with Rxindi
-- Watch video's on the [Rxcle YouTube Channel](https://www.youtube.com/channel/UCiSFFEuOoIQdk6mivM3eGkQ)
+- Tutorial videos on the [Rxcle YouTube Channel](https://www.youtube.com/channel/UCiSFFEuOoIQdk6mivM3eGkQ)
 - Homepage on [Rxcle website](https://rxcle.com/rxindi)
 - Issues, questions and suggestions via [GitHub Issues](https://github.com/rxcle/rxindi/issues)